stankur/stankur/README.md

 The world is a blank canvas, and I'm a painter.
-Get out of the way lemme paint some cool shit :D
+Get out of the way lemme paint some cool shit, motherfucker :D

 Never give up, Never back down, Never stop, Never die